manix84/discord_gmod_bot_v2/docs/api_description.md

 {
     "action":["mute", "deafen"],
     "reason":"Reason for the change in state",
-    "duration":[0, 2000]
+    "duration":[-1, 2000]
 }
 ```

 > Duration in ms until the given action is reverted.
 The server keeps track of all actions independently, so if there is a mute for 5000ms and a deafen for 3000ms, they will not interfere.
 Newer requests will override older requests, so if there is an existing mute for 5000ms, and a new one with no timeout gets made, the old timer is discarded and the mute will not be removed until a new request is sent.
-A duration of 0 indicates no timeout.
+A duration of -1 indicates no timeout (the modifier will last indefinitely)

 > The server will attempt to parse requests as lenient as possible, so if only a single action is taken, there is no need to send an array of actions.